-That said, even though nuclear power cannot help solve the climate crisis, it does have "insurmountable risks" all its own, as conveyed by the title and content of the groundbreaking 2006 book by Dr. Brice Smith of the Institute for Energy and Environmental Research, Insurmountable Risks: The Dangers of Using Nuclear Power to Combat Global Climate Change (< see: https://ieer.org/resource/books/insurmountable-risks-dangers-nuclear/ >).
+That said, even though nuclear power cannot help solve the climate crisis, it does have "insurmountable risks" all its own, as conveyed by the title and content of the groundbreaking

+2006 book by Dr. Brice Smith of the Institute for Energy and Environmental Research, Insurmountable Risks: The Dangers of Using Nuclear Power to Combat Global Climate Change (< see: https://ieer.org/resource/books/insurmountable-risks-dangers-nuclear/ >).
 One of these is the dilemma of highly radioactive waste management.
 Of course we should stop making it.
 But for what already exists, environmental justice principles preclude the targeting of BIPOC and/or low-income communities for CISFs, especially those already disproportionately burdened by hazardous pollution.
 Yet this is precisely what DOE is attempting to do, while calling it "consent-based siting" as well as an "environmental justice" initiative.
 Orwell is rolling so fast in his grave, he could be connected to a turbo-generator and connected to the electric grid!

 Another lesson DOE could learn from Indigenous wisdom was shared above.
 Winona LaDuke of Honor the Earth has pointed out that the first rule in kindergarten is, you have to clean up your last mess, before you get to make another one.
+Examples of these messes that need to be cleaned up include uranium mining and milling, as well as nuclear bomb making and testing, as in New Mexico.
 She also has said that the best minds in the nuclear industry have been hard at work for more than a half-century, trying to find a solution to the radioactive waste problem.
 And they've finally found one: haul it down a dirt road, and dump it on an Indian reservation.